Veeresh-S-K/Tria-Contact-List/README.md

 🔗 [View the deployed app](https://tria-contact-list-129u.vercel.app/)

-- Add, edit, and delete contacts
+- Add, edit, and delete contacts with their email and notes(click on the contact to expand it)
 - Create and manage groups (Friends, Work, etc.)
 - Search and filter by name or phone number
 - Mark contacts as favourites